 However, this abundance of targeting options and data comes at a cost: the amount of knowledge, time, and money required to develop successful PPC campaigns can seem overwhelming, particularly for smaller businesses with less available resource.
 As such, it can be tempting to dismiss PPC without ever properly exploring it as an opportunity.

+So, is PPC worth it?
 In this guide, I’ll aim to help you decide if PPC is worth trying for your business, and give you a few pointers on how to get started.

 A Few Assumptions

 For the sake of simplicity, in this article I’ll focus on Google AdWords paid search.
 I’m also going to assume that your primary aim is to generate sales or leads.

 However, it’s worth bearing in mind that other PPC networks (e.g. Google Display Advertising) could be more suitable for your business and goals, for example if you’re more interested in brand exposure than short-term ROI.
 Ultimately, you’ll need to make these decisions based on your own goals and performance data.